Mentha7/iterated-minimal/README.md

 test experiment link on Netlify: https://test-experiment-blackfooted.netlify.app

 ## To-Do
+- Testing with bad behaviors (no answers at all, very few word types)
+- Final fixes
+- Create a new experiment on server
+- Modify id
+- Check Netlify
+- Keep link for final release

+## Done
 - implement getPreviousResponse
   - retrieve data from server (chain, generation)
   - retrieve data from previous generation (item, input)